 Being a spouse often means sharing decades of routines, memories, and responsibilities.
-When health changes enter the picture, many partners naturally step into the role of spousal caregivers, often without preparation or support.
-For older adults and families, understanding what this role involves can make a meaningful difference in both quality of care and quality of life.
+When health changes enter the picture, many partners naturally step into the role of a spousal caregiver, often without preparation or guidance.
+For older adults and families, the comprehension of what this role involves can make a meaningful difference in both quality of care and quality of life.
+We explore the responsibilities, emotional demands, physical risks, and family support strategies that are most relevant to spousal caregiving in later life.

 What Are Spousal Caregivers?